top of page

 ✨ Tales by Ernesto Beckford

 Welcome.
-These stories are fragments of a larger voice — quiet, layered, and shaped by the lives I’ve lived and imagined.
-Many come from memory, some from dreams, and others from moments overheard or long carried inside.
-You’ll find traces of Buenos Aires, queer identity, family inheritance, and the uncertain beauty of growing older.
+These stories are fragments of a larger voice—quiet, layered, and shaped by the lives I’ve lived and imagined.
+Some rise from memory, others from dreams, and a few from moments overheard or long carried inside.
+You may catch traces of Buenos Aires, queer identity, family inheritance, and the uncertain beauty of growing older.
 They are short.
 They are meant to be read slowly.
 I hope one of them lingers.

 Three Stars for a Prayer Book